-Chair and members of the subcommittee, I am honored to testify on behalf of the AAMC (Association of American Medical Colleges) regarding the importance of physician immigration to the U.S. health care system, including the critical role physicians from other countries play in safeguarding our nation's health and well-being by alleviating physician workforce shortages in underserved communities and diversifying our health care workforce to help improve the health of all.
+Thank you for the opportunity to submit a statement for the record on behalf of the AAMC (Association of American Medical Colleges) regarding the importance of physician immigration to the U.S. health care system, including the critical role physicians from other countries play in safeguarding our nation's health and well-being by alleviating physician workforce shortages in underserved communities and diversifying our health care workforce to help improve the health of all.
 To that end, the AAMC recommends expanding the State Conrad 30 J-1 visa waiver program and enacting a permanent pathway to citizenship for Deferred Action for Childhood Arrivals (DACA) participants, among other immigration reforms to recruit and retain physicians, as delineated below.

-The AAMC is a nonprofit association dedicated to transforming health through medical education, health care, medical research, and community collaborations.
-Its members are all 155 accredited U.S. and 16 accredited Canadian medical schools; approximately 400 teaching hospitals and health systems, including Department of Veterans Affairs medical centers; and more than 70 academic societies.
-Through these institutions and organizations, the AAMC leads and serves America's medical schools and teaching hospitals and the millions of individuals employed across academic medicine, including more than 186,000 full-time faculty members, 94,000 medical students, 145,000 resident physicians, and 60,000 graduate students and postdoctoral researchers in the biomedical sciences.
-As such, the AAMC also supports improving the immigration pathway for students, researchers, faculty, and other health professionals in addition to physicians.
+The AAMC is a nonprofit association dedicated to improving the health of people everywhere through medical education, health care, medical research, and community collaborations.
+Its members comprise all 156 accredited U.S. medical schools; 14 accredited Canadian medical schools; approximately 400 teaching hospitals and health systems, including Department of Veterans Affairs medical centers; and nearly 80 academic societies.
+Through these institutions and organizations, the AAMC leads and serves America's medical schools and teaching hospitals and the millions of individuals across academic medicine, including more than 191,000 full-time faculty members, 95,000 medical students, 149,000 resident physicians, and 60,000 graduate students and postdoctoral researchers in the biomedical sciences.
+Following a 2022 merger, the Alliance of Academic Health Centers and the Alliance of Academic Health Centers International broadened the AAMC's U.S. membership and expanded its reach to international academic health centers.
+The AAMC also supports improving the immigration pathway for students, researchers, faculty, and other health professionals in addition to physicians.